Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

-# Local ISLE Installation - Migrate your existing Islandora site
+# Local ISLE Installation: Migrate Existing Islandora Site

 _Expectations:  It takes an average of **60 - 120 minutes** to read this documentation and complete this installation._

 This `Local` ISLE Installation builds a local environment for the express purpose of migrating a previously existing Islandora site onto the ISLE platform.
-If you need to build a brand new local development site, please **stop** and use the [Local ISLE Installation - New site](install-local-new.md) instructions instead.
+If you need to build a brand new local development site, please **stop** and use the [Local ISLE Installation: New Site](../install/install-local-new.md) instructions instead.

 This `Local` ISLE Installation will use a copy of a currently running Production Drupal website and an empty Fedora repository for endusers to test migration to ISLE and even for further site development or and design with the end goal of deploying to ISLE Staging and Production environments for public use.
 The final goal would be to cut over from the existing non-ISLE Production and Staging servers to their new ISLE counterparts.

 You will now be able to change the ability to view locally in your browser from the Demo url `https://isle.localdomain` to a new domain of your choice for example `https://yourprojectnamehere.localdomain`.

 This document has directions on how you can check in newly created ISLE code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
-The [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.
+The [ISLE Installation: Environments](../install/install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.

 This document **does not** have directions on how you can check in previously existing Drupal / Islandora code into a git repository and assumes this step has already happened.
 The directions below will explain how to clone Drupal / Islandora code from a previously existing Drupal / Islandora git repository that should already be accessible to you.